djungowski/mpi3/README.md

 If you want to run mpi3 with a mocked player (in case you can't use mplayer - this should be used for development only):

 	sudo ./mpi3.py --mock-player

+If you don't have the WS2801 light connected you can mock it:

+	sudo ./mpi3.py --mock-light

 If you want to run mpi3 as daemon